bio-raum/gabi/docs/usage.md

 This option is only used when installing the pipelines references as described [here](installation.md).

-### `--fast_ref` [ default = false ]

-By default, Gabi uses a comprehensive reference database to identify the best reference match per assembly.
-This can take a substantial amount of time, depending on completeness of the assembly and hardware.
-If you do not care about the best reference, but are happy with a "close enough" inference to get the correct species only, you can set this option to true.
-This will then run a reduced version of the database with a focus on covering relevant taxonomic groups at a much less dense sampling.
-Note that some of the Quast metrics may notably deteriorate as you are no longer guaranteed to get the closest possible match.

 ### `--run_name` [ default = null]

 A name to use for various output files.
 This tend to be useful to relate analyses back to individual pipeline runs or projects later on.